albertosantini/node-finance/README.markdown

 **Params**

 - *symbol* asset symbol.
 - *expiration* expiration month.
-Has to be in the form: "YYYY-MM", example: "2016-01".
+Has to be in the form: "YYYY-MM-DD", example: "2016-01-03".

 **Callback response**